Juranamou/Juranamou/README.md

 ### About Me 💁🏻‍♂️

 - 🤠 I'm a full-stack developer
-- 🌱 I'm currently learning JavaScript
+- 🌱 I love learning new tech
 - 🧗 I like to rock climb!

 ### Connect 🔗